izogain/mullvadvpn-app/README.md

      export HISTCONTROL=ignorespace
      export CSC_KEY_PASSWORD='my secret'
      ```

+1. When building for macOS, the following environment variables must be set:
+   * `CSC_LINK` - The path to the `.p12` certificate file with the Apple application signing keys.
+     This file must contain both the "Developer ID Application" and the "Developer ID Installer"
+     certificates + private keys.
+If this environment variable is missing `build.sh` will skip
+     signing.
    * `NOTARIZE_APPLE_ID` - The AppleId to use when notarizing the app.
 Only needed on release builds
    * `NOTARIZE_APPLE_ID_PASSWORD` - The AppleId password for the account in `NOTARIZE_APPLE_ID`.
      Don't use the real AppleId password!
 Instead create an app specific password and add that to